MarkJelic/TEC-1G/Documentation/Functional Description.md

 Also known as "how it works".

-The TEC-1G can be broken up into several sections, and each considered as to how it plays its role in the overall system
+The TEC-1G can be broken up into several sections or *building blocks*, and each considered individually as to how it plays its role in the overall system.
+Together, each building block forms the complete TEC-1G.
+Some building blocks such as the Matrix Keyboard are optional whilst others are essential.

+If your 1G does not work, check each section in the order given below.

 ## Power Supply